humblef00ls/aparimeya.art/src/lib/engine/README.md

 ### Adding New Objects

-1. Add intersection test functions in the compute shader
+1. Add intersection test functions in the compute shader (e.g., `hit_plane`, `hit_box`)
 2. Update the `trace_ray` function to include new objects
 3. Consider using GPU buffers for dynamic scene data
+4. Current objects: 5 spheres with different materials, 1 floor plane

 ### Adding Materials